 Tears always have a reason for sparking up.
 If you have trouble identifying that reason and sorting through your emotions, you can write them down and go back to them later.

-Write down what makes you cry, so you can better understand if it's a temporary depression or if you need to release the pressure, stress or sadness.
+Write down what makes you so upset, so you can better understand if it's a temporary depression or if you need to release the pressure, stress or sadness.
 If this phase of writing does not allow you to fully take stock and your sadness persists, it may be because you are deeply depressed and should therefore consult a psychologist to help you.

 Can you cry all the time and still be okay?